netdata/netdata/health/REFERENCE.md

 See our [simple patterns docs](https://github.com/netdata/netdata/blob/master/libnetdata/simple_pattern/README.md) for more examples.

-#### Alarm line `chart labels`
+#### Alert line `chart labels`

-Similar to host labels, the `chart labels` key can be used to filter if an alarm will load or not for a specific chart, based on whether these chart labels match or not.
+Similar to host labels, the `chart labels` key can be used to filter if an alert will load or not for a specific chart, based on whether these chart labels match or not.

 The list of chart labels present on each chart can be obtained from http://localhost:19999/api/v1/charts?all